marioSim2002/RecMazeSolver/README.md

 # RecMazeSolver
-*the code uses backtracking to solve a maze.
+*the code uses backtracking to solve a maze (recursively).
 * 0 means there is a path.
 * 1 means a block.